KSP-KOS/KOS/doc/source/structures/misc/gui.rst

                    Every suffix of :struct:`BUTTON`
     -----------------------------------------------------------------------------------
     :attr:`OPTIONS`                       :struct:`List`(Any)             List of options to display.
-    :attr:`OPTIONSUFFIX`                  :struct:`string`                Name of the suffix that names the options.
+    :attr:`OPTIONSUFFIX`                  :struct:`string`                Set this to display items with something other than TOSTRING.
     :meth:`ADDOPTION(value)`                                              Add a value to the end of the list of options.
     :attr:`VALUE`                         Any                             Returns the current selected value.
     :attr:`INDEX`                         :struct:`Scalar`                Returns the index of the current selected value.